marcinczenko/nextbuild-2017-css-grid/README.md

   grid-area: status-bar;
 }
 ```

-I think it is already quite readbale comparing to waht you would have to do with e.g. flex, but I still feel it is also quite verbose and in the end error-prone.
+I think it is already quite readbale comparing to what you would have if you try to achieve the same with e.g. flex, but I still feel it is also quite verbose and, in the end, error-prone.

 The key to understanding the actual layout (without looking at the end result of course), is to look at the `grid-template-areas` CSS property: